Yash-Bandal/CWH/Javascript/Error Handling/Lesson_1.md

 # JavaScript Error Handling Guide

 Error handling in JavaScript is essential for writing robust and fault-tolerant applications.
 This guide covers different error types, handling mechanisms, and best practices.
+Use when :
+an error terminates code and program halts..down program not proceed..thus use try catch instead of giving program error..give me error in console

 ---